containers/common/docs/containers.conf.5.md

 **helper_binaries_dir**=["/usr/libexec/podman", ...]

 A is a list of directories which are used to search for helper binaries.
+The following binaries are searched in these directories:
+ - aardvark-dns
+ - catatonit
+ - netavark
+ - pasta
+ - slirp4netns

+Podman machine uses it for these binaries:
+ - gvproxy
+ - qemu
+ - vfkit

 The default paths on Linux are: